 14. Find Promotional Products That Don’t Require Long Setup Times

 Don’t spend a large chunk of time before the show starts setting up.
 You probably have a lot to do before the show starts and setting up is only part of it.
 When looking for what display stands to purchase, find ones that don’t need a long time to set up.
 They also should require little to no tools so that you won’t have to pack a bunch of assembly hardware.
 This will save you time before the show so that you’re ready in all areas.
+A curve pillowcase backdrop banner is the perfect display solution for on-the-go and trade show exhibition.
+This fabric backdrop can be set up and broken down by one person, and is crafted from aluminum so it is light enough to transport in a duffle bag.

 15. Make Sure Your Team Has Places to Sit